Loki-Silvres/Mobile-Swarm-Navigation/AI_ML_models/README.md

 ### **2. Chatbot (Gemini 1.5 Flash)**
 - **Purpose**: A conversational AI implemented using a Flask web application.
 - **Details**:
-  - **Zero-shot Deployment**: The chatbot was not fine-tuned on specific data, leveraging its pre-trained knowledge for conversations.
+  - **Few-shot Deployment**: The chatbot was not fine-tuned on specific data, leveraging its pre-trained knowledge for conversations.
   - **Folder Breakdown**:
     - `app.py`: The main script for running the chatbot Flask app.
     - `static/`: Contains static files such as CSS (`styles.css`) and JavaScript (`script.js`).